 Sarcasm is my language of choice; English is the vehicle through which it arrives.

-I don't like to mint my chocolate; I love anything in shades of yellow, and I don't have Facebook.
-(Best.
-Decision.
-Ever.)
+I don't like to mint my chocolate; I love anything in shades of yellow, and help admin a cloth diaper group on Facebook--FLCDS.

 I'm surviving PCOS (I am actively working to avoid growing a beard), loss and the knowledge that I don't really balance on the crazy/hot scale.
 (There's a lot more crazy here than hot.)
 But to put those things in perspective, I have the knowlege that I can talk like Yoda and sing "Holding Out For A Hero" at the next round of karaoke.

-I also just became a mommy in March 2013 so there will probably be a billion hilarious stories about my ineptitude as a parent.
+I also became a mommy in March 2013 so there will probably be a billion hilarious stories about my ineptitude as a parent.
+In addition, my husband and I got the shock of our lives when we found out we were expecting again.
+Elielioh was born in June of 2014.
+So the hilarious stories?
+Yeah, they've tripled because we have two 14 months apart.

 I love Jesus,